 “As a student, I gained hands-on experience inside and outside of the classroom through student-led group projects like Relay for Life and my marketing internship with the Animal Care League in Oak Park.
 I was given a good foundation at CUC to be successful in joining the workforce.” – Jacquie Boatman ’10, marketing major and communication minor, communications coordinator for Kane County Cougars Baseball

 SUPPORT SERVICES TO HELP STUDENTS SUCCEED

-Concordia connects students to professors and academic support staff who are accessible and interested in students’ success throughout college and beyond.
-All around campus, students find mentors genuinely vested in their success.
-CUC students have access to the Office of Undergraduate Academic Advising, the Academic Center for Excellence, the Writing Center, the Office of Student Leadership and Involvement, the Schmieding Counseling Center, the Office of Multicultural Student Engagement and more.
+Concordia connects students to professors and academic support staff who are accessible and interested in student success throughout college and beyond.
+All around campus, students find mentors genuinely invested in their success.
+CUC students have access to the Office of Undergraduate Academic Advising, the Academic Center for Excellence, the Writing Center, the Office of Student Leadership and Involvement, the Schmieding Counseling Center, the Office of Multicultural Student Engagement, and more.

 INTERNSHIPS AND CAREER SERVICES